apache/spark/README.md

 To run Spark, you will need to have Scala's bin in your `PATH`, or you will need to set the `SCALA_HOME` environment variable to point to where you've installed Scala.
-Scala must be accessible through one of these methods on Mesos slave nodes as well as on the master.
+Scala must be accessible through one of these methods on your cluster's worker nodes as well as its master.

 To run one of the examples, use `./run <class> <params>`.
 For example: